15 Best Small Towns in California (+ Things to Do There)

 Best small towns in California

-We could have made this list so long – there are so many worthy California small towns!
-We selected just a handful of great choices, so please drop your top picks in the comments!
+I could have made this list so long as there are so many worthy California small towns!
+I selected just a handful of great choices, so please drop your top picks in the comments!
 Thanks!

 Best Small Towns in California

-Morro Bay is a small, charming town nestled on an unspoiled piece of California’s Central Coast that offers plenty of activities amid a stunning natural setting.
+Morro Bay is a small, charming town nestled on an unspoiled piece of California’s Central Coast that offers plenty of activities in a stunning natural setting.

 Morro Rock, an ancient volcanic mound, is the city’s must-see centerpiece landmark.